erlang/otp/HOWTO/INSTALL.md

 	no automatic dependency handling inbetween applications.
 So if you disable an application that another depends on, you also have to disable the dependant application.
+*   `--enable-dirty-schedulers` - Enable the **experimental** dirty schedulers functionality.
+Note that the dirty schedulers functionality is experimental, and **not supported**.
+This functionality **will** be subject to backward incompatible changes.
+Note that you should **not** enable the dirty scheduler functionality on production systems.
+It is only provided for testing.

 If you or your system has special requirements please read the `Makefile` for additional configuration information.